zrqiao/torch-gauge/README.md

 A light-weight [PyTorch](https://pytorch.org/) extension for efficient gauge-equivariant learning.

 ## About
-Torch-Gauge is a library to boost geometric learning on physical data structures with Lie-group symmetry and beyond two-body interactions.
-The library is designed to be optimized for training/inference on GPUs, with mini-batch training utilities natively supported.
+**Torch-Gauge** is a library to boost geometric learning on physical data structures with Lie-group symmetry and beyond two-body interactions.
+The library is designed to be specially optimized for training and inference on GPUs, with mini-batch training utilities natively supported.

 ## Usage
 Torch-Gauge uses padded [Verlet list](https://en.wikipedia.org/wiki/Verlet_list) as the core for